Bajtazar/image-compression-ann/README.md

     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
+    ├── models             <- Trained and serialized models, model predictions, or model summaries │   └── models.csv     <- File that translates training session id to the model params │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │